December 6, Reading 1 – 2 Chronicles 36

 * Dear Lord God,

-Thank You for saving us to good works, that we do because You have saved us – As You call us, we love You therefore we do what You ask.
+Thank You for saving us to good works, that we do because You have saved us – As You call us, we love You and do what You ask.

 Please help us to love You more each day.